 The narration clearly shows a man who has carefully observed his environment while attempting to analyze its many geological formations.
-He has looked at the stream beds, the variety of rock, the way the trees grow and the evidence of great upheavals.
-While many of his observations are fantastical, there is a certain logic that flows like the mysterious rivers of the region and begs to be understood.
+While his conclusions drawn from his observations may be fanciful and fantastical, it is clear that he has looked at the stream beds, the variety of rock, the way the trees grow and the evidence of great upheavals.
+There is a curious logic in his description that flows like the mysterious rivers of the region and begs to be understood.

 Mr. Napier’s OBSERVATIONS ON PINE MOUNTAIN